ThatCodingGuy86/MimosaComputers/README.md

 This should produce a folder in that directory labeled "build".
 Go into that folder, then go into the `libs` folder within that.
 There should be a file labeled `mimosa_computers-(version).jar`.
 Copy that into your `mods` folder.
-* Then, go to the repository [OpenComputers-Rust-LuaJIT](https://github.com/ThatCodingGuy86/MimosaComputers-Rust-LuaJIT),
+* Then, go to the repository [OpenComputers-Rust-LuaJIT](https://github.com/ThatCodingGuy86/MimosaComputers-Rust-LuaJIT), and follow the instructions there.
-and follow the instructions there.
-After getting the DLL, put that into the top level of the folder your Minecraft install is in.
-(This is one directory above your `mods` folder.)

 After that, you have installed and can run the MimosaComputers mod.
 Don't worry, this will get easier once this is more developed, I can't be bothered to set